OniOnyMan/TaskManagerCoursework/README.md

-# taskmanager_coursework
+# Task Manager for office workers
   Android client for work with DB

+P.S.
+Backend code will be uploaded soon...